- Public Sector

 Initially, the game plan for the BC Highways app was to demo a proof of concept and (hopefully) receive some funding from the government to complete the project.
 After some consideration however, we decided it would be better to develop the entire suite of apps for free and at our own pace (in just under two months) to get it out there and in the hands of fellow British Columbians as quickly as we could, without compromising on quality.

 FreshWorks spent time interacting with the app’s target audience (truckers, drivers, BC MTICS and the BC MOTI team) in order to unearth the plethora of features that would provide value add for our users.
 After its release in September 2016, we saw a serious increase in downloads and usage after a fantastic press release from BC Gov News.
-Since we were the first tech company to develop and launch an app using the open data available through the Dev Exchange initiative, we faced a flurry of media coverage including articles by the Daily Hive, BC Gov News, Cantech letter, and the Nelson Daily.
+Since we were the first tech company to develop and launch an app using the open data in BC available through the Dev Exchange initiative, we faced a flurry of media coverage including articles by the Daily Hive, BC Gov News, Cantech letter, and the Nelson Daily.

 Major Highway Events